MrStahlfelge/gdx-gamesvcs/README.md

 ## Installation

-At the moment, the library is unstable so you should consider to build it yourself.
-To do so, clone or download this repository then open it in Android Studio.
-Then perform the following command to compile and upload the library in your local repository:
+At the moment, there is no stable release version but only a snapshot version.
+You should consider to build the packages from source yourself.
+To do so, clone or download this repository, then open it in Android Studio.
+Perform the following command to compile and upload the library in your local repository:

     gradlew clean uploadArchives -PLOCAL=true